MetaclassMethod/PluralCord/ATTRIBUTION.md

 ## Credits

 - **PluralCord** - [MetaclassMethod](https://github.com/MetaclassMethod).
 Port to Vencord, plus the blocking, mention-rewriting, pronoun, and message-log features.
-- **Concept** - [PolarisWasInDenial](https://github.com/PolarisWasInDenial).
+- **PluralCord** - [PolarisWasInDenial](https://github.com/PolarisWasInDenial).
 Proposed the project and its original direction, very kindly helped me out the entire way!
 Most of the credit goes to them.